 - The projected change in average temperature is accompanied by a change in the frequency, intensity and duration of hot and cold extremes of temperature.
-For Burnie under the A2 (higher) scenario by the end of the century the projections indicate: - The number of Summer Days (>25 °C) increases from around 10 days per year, to more than 35 days per year, with night time minimum temperatures over 20 °C occurring a few times every year. - The temperature of very hot days increases more than the change in average temperature (by 3-4 °C in some locations in some seasons). - A reduction in frost-risk days at the coast from up around 6 per year to around 1 per year, the inland area of the municipality is projected to see a decrease from up to 50 days per year to less than 25 days per year. - Warm spells (days in a row where temperatures are in the top 5% of baseline levels) currently last around 7 days, are projected to last up to 14 days longer.
+For Ulverstone under the A2 (higher) scenario by the end of the century the projections indicate: - The number of Summer Days (>25 °C) increases from around 10 days per year, to more than 35 days per year, with night time minimum temperatures over 20 °C occurring a few times every year. - The temperature of very hot days increases more than the change in average temperature (by 3-4 °C in some locations in some seasons). - A reduction in frost-risk days at the coast from up around 6 per year to around 1 per year, and in the inland area from up to 50 days per year to less than 25 days per year. - Warm spells (days in a row where temperatures are in the top 5% of baseline levels) currently last around 7 days, are projected to last up to 14 days longer.